VishaalMK/VectorDefense/README.md

 ![VectorDefense Concept](/concept.png)

 VectorDefense can be viewed as a stepping stone towards decomposing images into compact, interpretable elements to solve the AX problem.
+For details, read our [paper](/link)